 Loan options

-If you are over 19 years of age you may be entitled to apply for an Advanced Learner Loan to help fund your studies!
+Advanced Learner Loan – Two year, employed programme If you are over 19 years of age you may be entitled to apply for an Advanced Learner Loan to help fund your studies!
 (England only).
-The maximum amount you can receive from the Advanced Learner Loan is currently £7,172 (February 2024).
+The maximum amount you can receive from the Advanced Learner Loan is currently £7,172 (May 2024).
 This means there will be an outstanding balance left to pay.
-This outstanding balance can be paid in full (one single payment before the course begins), annually (with the first payment being made before the course begins) or via our Pay as You Learn scheme.
+This outstanding balance can be paid in full (one single payment of £5,828 before the course begins), annually (three annual payments: £2,350 at the start of the programme, £2,350 at the start of year 2, and £1,130 at the start of year 3), or via our Pay as You Learn scheme (£210 per month).

 Other sources of financial help can be found on our student finance page.
 Before making any financial decision it is recommended that you seek advice from an independent source, for example the Money Advice Service.